EM-GUIDE/em-guide-cms/README.md

 # EM GUIDE Website (CMS)

 This repository contains the Content Management System (CMS) backend code of the EM GUIDE website, developed using [Strapi](https://strapi.io/).
+The website development has been accomplished in the context of the EM GUIDE project, learn more about it at [emgui.de](https://emgui.de).

 The goal was to create a website that loads quickly and is lightweight but allows flexible content editing.